mvolkmann/glove/README.md

 - `Button`

-  This is a clickable button.
+  This widget is a clickable button.

+  The parameters are:

-  It is passed the text to display on the button and a table of options.
+  - the text to display on the button
+  - a table of options.

   The supported options are: